 Basis of Presentation -The accompanying consolidated financial statements include the accounts of R.R.
 Donnelley & Sons Company and its subsidiaries (the "Company" or "RR Donnelley") and have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 All intercompany transactions have been eliminated in consolidation.
-The accounts of businesses acquired during 2012 and 2011 are included in the consolidated financial statements from the dates of acquisition.
+The accounts of businesses acquired during 2014 and 2012 are included in the consolidated financial statements from the dates of acquisition.
 There were no acquisitions during the year ended December 31, 2013 (see Note 2).
-During the fourth quarter of 2013, management changed the Company's reportable segments to reflect changes in the management reporting structure of the organization and the manner in which the chief operating decision maker regularly assesses information for decision-making purposes.
-All prior year amounts have been reclassified to conform to the Company's current reporting structure (see Note 19.)

-Nature of Operations - The Company helps organizations communicate more effectively by working to create, manage, produce, distribute and process content on behalf of our customers.
+Nature of Operations -The Company helps organizations communicate more effectively by working to create, manage, produce, distribute and process content on behalf of our customers.
 The Company assists customers in developing and executing multichannel communication strategies that engage audiences, reduce costs, drive revenues and increase compliance.
 R.R.
-Donnelley's innovative technologies, enhance digital and print communications to deliver integrated messages across multiple media to highly targeted audiences at optimal times for clients in virtually every private and public sector.
+Donnelley's innovative technologies enhance digital and print communications to deliver integrated messages across multiple media to highly targeted audiences at optimal times for clients in virtually every private and public sector.
 Strategically located operations provide local service and responsiveness while leveraging the economic, geographic and technological advantages of a global organization.